Social Models in Chemistry and Perceptions of Similarity

 Sources of Engineering Self-Efficacy

 My undergraduate honors thesis examined engineering students’ responses to open-ended items about their engineering self-efficacy.
-With a team of researchers in the P20 Motivation and Learning Lab, I qualitatively assessed patterns of students’ responses to better understand how college students develop their self-efficacy beliefs in engineering.
+With a team of researchers, I qualitatively assessed patterns of students’ responses to better understand how college students develop their self-efficacy beliefs in engineering.

 Han, J., Chen, X.-Y., Usher, E. L., & Brown, C. S. (2020, April 17-21).
 Trajectories and outcomes of first-year college students’ self-regulation [Poster presentation].
 American Educational Research Association, San Francisco, CA. (Conference cancelled)